Kim Il-sung: The reason Why North Korea became a poor country

 Causing a large number of fish to die.

-Finally, because of that the Great Famine further accelerated.
+Finally, because of that, the Great Famine further accelerated.

 In his attempt to solve food shortages,

-he has accelerated food shortages…
+He has accelerated food shortages…

 Final Act: The Dictator’s Gift That Kept on Giving